ArnieX/swifitch/README.md

 ### Is it safe?

 We have designed few safety features in swifitch.
 Most important are fuses on mains input.
-There is one overcurrent fuse and more importantly temperature fuse that will disconnect swifitch from mains input when temperature raises above 100°C. There should be another few safeties in HLK-PM01 but we didn't want to depend on it's quality.
+There is one overcurrent fuse and one overvoltage fuse, and more importantly temperature fuse that will disconnect swifitch from mains input when temperature raises above 100°C. There should be another few safeties in HLK-PM01 but we didn't want to depend on it's quality.

 ### OK I'm sold!
 What do I need to build it?